 A Tangerine Retirement Income Fund (RIF) savings account offers a safe option to hold your retirement funds and grow them while making the mandatory minimum withdrawals yearly.

 It does not charge a monthly fee, and there are no minimum balance requirements.

 Get your kids their first bank account by opening a free Tangerine Children’s Savings Account.

 They get their own account number and start learning the basics of personal finance and money at an early age.
-The kid’s account has no fees and earns at a 0.35% interest rate.
+The kid’s account has no fees and earns a 1.10% interest rate.

 6. Tangerine US$ Savings Account

 If you receive US funds or hold them for your U.S. vacations or business operations, the Tangerine US$ savings account is worth checking out.

 Similar to the other accounts, it does not have a monthly account fee; however, its standard interest rate is lower at 0.10%.